aGhouzlane/AnimalShelter.Solution/README.md

 7. To run the project, rum command `dotnet run`
 8. To start a development server and view the project in the browser, type in browser URL: localhost:5000

+## EndPoints

+1. `GET: api/animals` returns all animals in the database
+2. `GET: api/Animals/{id}` returns an animal with the given id
+3. `POST: api/Animals` adds a new animal in the database
+4. `PUT: api/Animals/{id}` updates an animal with the given id
+5. `DELETE: api/Animals/{id}` deletes an animal with the given id

 ## License ⚖